-DRAFT for ONLINE PUBLIC-COMMENT PERIOD DRAFT - NOT YF Throughout rule, ODA proposes to replace "appeal hearing" with "administrative hearing."
+DRAFT - NOT Throughout rule, ODA proposes to replace "appeal hearing" with "administrative hearing."

 Older Americans Act: Appeals administrative hearings for adversely-affected providers.
-IODA is systematically adding "Older Ameri

 ODA is systematically adding "Older Americans Act" to the beginning of each rule title in Chapters 173-3 and 173-4.
 This will be reflected in the proposed new rule.